jaythad13/Mathematikezettelkasten/p-adic numbers --- math-177/notes/Rings of integers and ramification.md

 ---

-To classify totally ramified extensions, we notice that we can always get a totally ramified extension from a polynomial satisfying [[p-adic numbers --- math-177/notes/Irreducible polynomials#_theorem _ Eisenstein's criterion|Eisenstein's criterion]].
+To classify totally ramified extensions, we notice that we can always get a totally ramified extension from a polynomial satisfying [[Galois theory --- math-172/notes/Polynomial rings#_theorem _ Eisenstein's criterion|Eisenstein's criterion]].

 ##### _proposition:_ Eisenstein polynomials give totally ramified field extensions